Paul Cattermole: Early life

+Paul Gerald Cattermole was born on 7 March 1977 in St Albans, Hertfordshire, to Gerald and Liz Cattermole.
+His grandfather worked at Abbey Road Studios in London, which gave the young Paul the idea of finding a job in music.

 Career

-1999–2002: S Club 7
+1999–2002: Early career and joining S Club 7

+Cattermole's first big break was when he landed a part in a local performance of West Side Story.
+He later joined the National Youth Music Theatre, where he met his future S Club 7 bandmate Hannah Spearritt; they appeared together in Pendragon (1994).
+When he was 16, Cattermole decided to go in a different musical direction and formed a heavy metal band called Skua before Simon Fuller chose him to be in S Club 7.

-Cattermole became a member of S Club 7 after a series of auditions, along with members Tina Barrett, Jon Lee, Bradley McIntosh, Jo O'Meara, Hannah Spearritt and Rachel Stevens in 1999.
-During five years they released four number one singles and one number one album.
+Cattermole became a member of S Club 7 after a series of auditions, along with members Tina Barrett, Jon Lee, Bradley McIntosh, Jo O'Meara, Hannah Spearritt and Rachel Stevens in 1998.
+During five years they released four number-one singles and one number-one album.
 They also had a series of TV shows, which were: Miami 7, L.A.
 7, Hollywood 7 and Viva S Club.
 Over the five years they were together, S Club 7 had four UK No.1 singles, one UK No.1 album, a string of hits throughout Europe, including a top-ten single in the United States, Asia, Latin America and Africa.

 They recorded a total of four studio albums, released eleven singles and went on to sell over fourteen million albums worldwide.
 Their first album, S Club, had a strong 1990s pop sound, similar to many artists of their time.
-However, through the course of their career, their musical approach changed to a more dance and R&B sound.
+However, throughout the course of their career, their musical approach changed to a more dance and R&B sound.
 The concept and brand of the group was created by Simon Fuller, also their manager through 19 Entertainment; they were signed to Polydor Records.
 Their television series went on to last four series, seeing the group travel across the United States and eventually ending up in Barcelona, Spain.
 It became popular in 100 different countries where the show was watched by over 90 million viewers.
 As well as the popularity of their television series, S Club 7 won two Brit Awards.

-Cattermole stayed with the band until June 2002.
+In 2002, Cattermole left S Club 7 to rejoin his school metal band, Skua.
+He later described frustration with the S Club 7 management, and said that "it had got to the point where things were being handled so badly, I had to go".
+Cattermole stayed with S Club 7 until June 2002, featuring in four episodes of their final television series, Viva S Club.
+His final concert with the group was Party at the Palace, part of Queen Elizabeth II's Golden Jubilee celebrations.
+Skua failed to secure a record deal.